 #TOS is a simple, sweet reminder that life has a silver lining.
 One might see the dark night but a handful of stars will twinkle back at you.
-Ten stories each different and fresh, make an ideal short read.
-All stand alone and packing a punch.
+Ten stories, each different and fresh, make an ideal short read.
+All stand-alone and pack a punch.
 These stories with our everyday life as a backdrop will find approval with everyone.
 They bring out our humane side and the crazy side too.
 Passion, ambition, emotions, family, friendship, love and life are intertwined in these tales.

 Exam Fever is a lesson for all of us mothers and I am sure I have been like Renu at some point in my life too.
-(What was I thinking?L)
+(What was I thinking?)

 The Elephant In The Room is my favourite story and a perfect ending to this collection about us as individuals, as friends and as what we see and think of ourselves.

-I recommend this light and fresh read, true to its name it will brighten your day.
-Grab a little Sunshine!
+I recommend this light and fresh read.
+The backdrop, and stories, true to its name, will brighten your day.
+Go grab a little Sunshine!

-(I received a copy of the book from the author for beta-reading and editing.
+(I received a book copy from the author for beta-reading and editing.
 This is my honest opinion.)